tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 ⋖ 2
 ```

-By contrast a *statement* performs computation without returning a value.
+By contrast, a *statement* performs computation without returning a value.
 More precisely, statements evaluate to `undefined`.
 For example, a variable declaration is a statement:

 ```javascript
 > const x = 1 + 1